BinAlexme/BinAlexme/README.md

-## Hello my name is Alex.
+## Hello my is Alex.
 Alex is not everyday, sorry

 You don't have to expect much from me.
 I do it mostly for my own benefit, and then for others...